msgcreationstamil/TorToolkit-Herkou-/readme.md

 - Aria2 for direct links download.
 - Upload to gdrive by using RCLONE.
   - You can load multiple drives in the conf and can switch on fly using the settings.
-- Sorted YTDLP download menu.
+- Sorted YTDL download menu.
 - Zip and upload also available.
 - Get the server status.
-- InstaDL support with Variables
+- InstaDL support
 - Browse the settings menu and try stuff. ;)
-- Fast as Fck any video Download Support Like twitter, Tiktok, Facebook With YTDLP engine.
-- uses Custom QBT trackers and Config File
-- lots Of fixes in Master Branch 🙂

 # Deployment

 ## ***Heroku***
-## For Heroku users New repo will come after Yash Khadse Is Free and Available ..
+## For Heroku users New repo will come after Yash Khadse Is Free and Availble ..
 (But This repo will work on heroku)
 [![Deploy](https://telegra.ph/file/e7d224c45cf1d106a28fa.png)](heroku-deployment.md)

 ## ***Zeet***